AskMeAgain/Event-Meshinery/README.md

 This mode just means that the application will run until it is stopped gracefully via .shutdownGracefully()

 ### Source

 There are Input and OutputSources.
 InputSources provide the data which gets passed to processors.
 OutputSources write the data to a state store and trigger a new event.

-There can only be a single InputSource for a MeshineryTask, but there can be multiple OutputSources.
+There can only be a single InputSource (but you can combine multiple input sources to a single source for joins for example) for a MeshineryTask, but there can be multiple OutputSources.

 A Source describes a connection to a statestore.
 Most of the time, you only need to define a single source per Statestore, as the Source knows where to look/write to by the provided key.

 #### Mysql Source

 A Key provided to a mysql source correspondes to a different value in a column.
 A mysqlsource handles a single Table.

 **Example:**